 Now that you’ve set up an optin form and connect it with your email marketing service, Constant Contact, it’s time to create an send your email campaign.

-To create a new campaign, go back to your Constant Contact account.
+To create a newsletter campaign, go back to your Constant Contact account.
 Navigate to Campaigns » Create.
 Then a popup will appear prompting you to select a campaign to get started.

-Since we wanted to create an email newsletter campaign, select Email.
+Since we wanted to make an email newsletter campaign, select Email.

 Next, you’ll be asked to select an email template for your newsletter campaign.
 Choose the right template.